 You’ll become a financial player with the skills to innovate, analyse new technology and evaluate risks – making financial services more efficient and secure.
 You’ll understand the wider financial industry (from corporate finance to investments) and work across international markets.

-This course is also accredited by the Chartered Management Institute (CMI) and, upon completion, you’ll receive a Level 7 Diploma in Strategic Management and Leadership Practice alongside your degree.
+This course is also accredited by the Chartered Management Institute (subject to validation) and, upon completion, you’ll receive a CMI Level 7 Diploma in Strategic Management and Leadership Practice alongside your degree.

 How to apply